 Southerners can be downright secretive when they find amazing family vacation spots that haven’t been discovered yet.
 That’s why you may not have heard of this “secret island” tucked in along the Georgia coast and just five hours south of Atlanta.
-Jekyll Island has maintained its fascinating island charm partly because of law protection against overdevelopment and in how the 1800s Millionaire’s Village has been beautifully maintained.
-Jekyll Island, Georgia is fabulous for all ages but it’s a big hit with tweens, teens and older kids that can appreciate the mysterious stories, legends, and adventure that awaits.
-Here are the top ten activities that our family loves to do together while on this golden isle – and that you don’t want to miss.
+This island has maintained its fascinating charm partly because of law protection against overdevelopment and in how the 1800s Millionaire’s Village has been beautifully maintained.

 The Secret Island